jeelason/zah-wines/README.md

 # Zah Wines

 ## Project description
-Minimalistc wine brand website displaying splash page, wine descriptions, consultant and contact inquiries.
+Minimalistc wine brand website displaying splash page, wine descriptions, consultant and contact inquiries.<br/>

-Admin access allows for creating new wines to be view in wine list page with ability to edit and delete present wines.
+Admin access allows for creating new wines to be displayed in wine list page with ability to edit and delete present wines.<br/>

 Admin access also can view submissions and mark them as complete.

-login by clicking the Fried Chicken icon in the bottom right footer.
+Login by clicking the Fried Chicken icon in the bottom right footer.

 ## Technologies Used